nicoglennon/felist/README.md

-# Felist
+# Felist 😸
-Find Felist on Heroku [here](https://felist.herokuapp.com).
+Check out the latest deployment of Felist [here](https://felist.now.sh).

 I built Felist to finally have a simple, interactive organizer that was not a complete overkill.
 Hope you find it easy and useful too.

-Backlog as of Apr 1, 2018:
+Backlog as of May 31st, 2019:
-- drag-and-drop to move items to other lists.
+- Drag-and-drop items to another list.
-- color schemes & CSS options (in a settings button).
+- Color schemes & CSS options (in a settings button).
 - Parse text for websites and auto-generate a-tags (links).
-- move away from localStorage in front end and actually use a backend login/password.
-- mobile-friendly.
+- Mobile-friendly.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).